 Training and Workforce Development

-CSDCO supports young geoscientists in a variety of ways.
+CSDCO/LacCore supports our diverse communities of researchers in a variety of ways.
 We provide hands-on training to all Facility visitors, and low-cost access to cutting-edge instrumentation.

 The Visiting Graduate Student Program (VGSP) offers competitive travel grants of $1000 for students, especially those without access to instrumentation at their home institutions, to visit the Facility and get the most out of their cores at the early stages of research.